Baza207/Blog/_posts/2011-10-22-first-up-and-live.html.md

 ---
-layout: post
 title: First Up and Live
-author: James Barrow
 date: 2011-10-22
 tags:
-- app-store
-- apps
-- ios
-- ipad
-- iphone
+- Web
-- ipod
+- iOS
-- pixel-pals
+- Pixel Pals
 ---

 So since my last scribblings a lot has been going on.
 I've finished my degree at Oxford Brookes Uni getting a 1st Class Honours in Sound Technology and Digital Music.
 It all feels a bit weird that I'm all finished and done with Uni now, the last 3 years have just gone so fat.
 It's one of those thing people tell you when you start, but you never believe them.